 The Best Dog Bike Trailer Australia - Take Them With You

 We have all seen the stereotype.
 An ambitious person jumps on their bike and loops the handle of their dog’s lead around their handlebars.
-They set off and tier dog perfectly matches the rhythm of their cycling.
+They set off and their dog perfectly matches the rhythm of their cycling.
 Not too fast or too slow.
 Not pulling ahead or lagging behind.

 We have also seen the other stereotype.
-An ambitious person earnestly jumps on their bike and looks the handle of their dog’s lead around their handlebars.
+An ambitious person earnestly jumps on their bike and hooks the handle of their dog’s lead around their handlebars.
 Only this time, Fido spots a worthy chasable creature in the distance and runs ahead, leaving our poor cyclist out of control and in danger of being thrown off their bike.

 I can picture both scenes in my head.
 I’m fairly certain 101 Dalmatians is to blame for both.

 Even though I had exposure to both fantasies, it didn’t stop me from attempting the purported perfection of my rotund Flat-Coated Retriever trotting alongside my bike.
 Suffice to say this did not end well.